gabors-data-analysis/da-coding-rstats/lecture16-binary-models/README.md

 # Lecture 16: Binary outcome - modeling probabilities

-This lecture introduces binary outcome models with an analysis of health outcome with multiple variables based on [share-health](https://gabors-data-analysis.com/datasets/#share-health) dataset.
-First we introduce saturated models (smoking on health) and linear probability models with multiple explanatory variables.
+This lecture introduces binary outcome models with an analysis of health outcomes with multiple variables based on the [share-health](https://gabors-data-analysis.com/datasets/#share-health) dataset.
+First, we introduce saturated models (smoking on health) and linear probability models with multiple explanatory variables.
 We check the predicted outcome probabilities for certain groups.
 Then we focus on non-linear binary models: the logit and probit model.
 We estimate marginal effects, to interpret the average (marginal) effects of variables on the outcome probabilities.
-We overview goodness of fit statistics (R2, Pseudo-R2, Brier score and Log-loss) along with visual and destricitve inspection of the predicted probabilities.
-Finally we calculate the estimed bias and the calibration curve to understand model performance better.
+We overview goodness of fit statistics (R2, Pseudo-R2, Brier score, and Log-loss) along with visual and descriptive inspection of the predicted probabilities.
+Finally, we calculate the estimated bias and the calibration curve to understand model perform better.

 This lecture is based on [Chapter 11, A: Does smoking pose a health risk?](https://gabors-data-analysis.com/casestudies/#ch11a-does-smoking-pose-a-health-risk)